Here's how you can help fight poaching in Utah

 Don't confront someone who might be committing a violation, just observe from a distance and take note of as many details as you can.

-“We don’t want anyone to be put in harm’s way or to be in a situation that makes them uncomfortable,” Shirley said.
-“Report what you saw, and let us contact them.”
+"We don't want anyone to be put in harm's way or to be in a situation that makes them uncomfortable," Bettridge said.
+"Report what you saw, and let us contact them."

 Calling the UTiP hotline is the best way to get information to officers.
 The hotline — 1-800-662-DEER (3337) — is staffed 24 hours a day, seven days a week.
 If you witness a possible violation, and you can't remember the hotline number, do a quick internet search on your phone or look at your hunting or fishing license — the number is printed on it.

-“If you have a license plate number but you can’t get cell reception, it’s totally fine to wait and report the incident when you get home,” Shirley said.
-“A license plate number will lead us directly to the suspect.”
+"If you have a license plate number but you can't get cell reception, it's totally fine to wait and report the incident when you get home.
+You can even submit your report online," Bettridge said.
+"A license plate number will lead us directly to the suspect."